Tufts University: Organization and administration

 Tufts University is an independent, privately supported, nonsectarian institution of higher education.
 Its official corporate name is The Trustees of Tufts College.
 The university is governed by up to forty-one trustees and no fewer than twenty-eight.
-The board is self-perpetuating with trustees responsible for choosing their successors.
-In addition to the president, the university appoints Charter Trustees (up to 30 members) who are elected by the board and Alumni Trustees (up to 10 members) who serve for up to five years.
-Generally, Charter Trustees are elected by majority vote of the members and Alumni Trustees are elected by alumni.
-The officers of the corporation include the Chair of the Board, three Vice Chairs, the Treasurer, the Secretary, the Provost, the President, who serves ex officio, and the Executive Vice President.
+The board is self-perpetuating, with trustees responsible for choosing their successors.
+In addition to the president, the university appoints charter trustees (up to 30 members) who are elected by the board and alumni trustees (up to 10 members) who serve for up to five years.
+Generally, charter trustees are elected by majority vote of the members and alumni trustees are elected by alumni.
+The officers of the corporation include the chair of the board, three vice chairs, the treasurer, the secretary, the provost, the president, who serves ex officio, and the executive vice president.

-The President of Tufts University, who is elected by the trustees is the chief executive officer of the university.
-Assisting the president in administering the university are the Provost, the Executive Vice President, the Treasurer, and the Secretary, all of whom are appointed by the trustees on the nomination of the president and serve at their pleasure.
-The 13th president, Anthony Monaco, was sworn on August 1, 2011.

-Tufts is organized into ten schools.
-Each school has its own faculty and is led by a dean appointed by the president and the provost with the consent of the Board of Trustees.
+The president of Tufts University, who is elected by the trustees, is the chief executive officer of the university.
+Assisting the president in administering the university are the provost, the executive vice president, the treasurer, and the secretary, all of whom are appointed by the trustees on the nomination of the president and serve at their pleasure.
+The 14th president, Sunil Kumar, became president on July 1 and was installed in a formal ceremony on October 6, 2023.Tufts is organized into ten schools.
+Each school has its own faculty and is led by a dean appointed by the president and the provost with the consent of the board of trustees.
 The School of Arts and Sciences and the School of Engineering are the only schools that award both undergraduate and graduate degrees.
 The schools offering undergraduate education are the School of Arts and Sciences (the liberal arts college offering both the Bachelor of Arts and Bachelor of Science degree as well as the Bachelor of Fine Arts degree at the School of the Museum of Fine Arts), the School of Engineering (which offers the Bachelor of Science degree), and the School of Special Studies.
-The Jonathan M. Tisch College of Citizenship and Public Service and the Experimental College are non-degree granting.
+The Jonathan M. Tisch College of Citizenship and Public Service and the Experimental College are non-degree granting.The Film and Media Studies program (FMS), formerly known as Communications and Media Studies (CMS), is the university's largest interdisciplinary minor program, which offers undergraduate majors and minors in film and media studies.
+It is affiliated with the Experimental College of Tufts University.
+Since 1997, FMS has awarded minors to nearly 1,000 students.
+Additionally, FMS supports student internships for academic credit at various global media companies.
+FMS also sponsors awards and events, such as The Edward R. Murrow Forum on Issues in Journalism, The Eliot-Pearson Awards for Excellence in Children's Media, and the P.T.
+Barnum Awards for Excellence in Entertainment.